nnstreamer/nntrainer/README.md

 NNtrainer is an Open Source Project.
 The aim of the NNtrainer is to develop Software Framework to train neural network model on embedded devices which has relatively limited resources.
 Rather than training the whole layers, NNtrainer trains only one or a few layers added after the feature extractor.

 Even though it trains part of the neural network models, NNtrainer requires quite a lot of functionalities to train from common neural network frameworks.
 By implementing them, it is good enough to run several examples which can help to understand how it works.
-There are KNN, Neural Network, Logistic Regression and Reinforcement Learning with CartPole in Applications directory and some of them use Mobilenet V2 with tensorflow-lite as a feature extractor.
+There are k-NN, Neural Network, Logistic Regression and Reinforcement Learning with CartPole in Applications directory and some of them use Mobilenet V2 with tensorflow-lite as a feature extractor.
 All of them tested on Galaxy S8 with Android and PC (Ubuntu 16.04).

 ## Maintainer
 * [Jijoong Moon](https://github.com/jijoongmoon)